ceph/ceph/doc/cephadm/install.rst

 distribution-specific installations
 -----------------------------------

-Some Linux distributions  may already include up-to-date Ceph packages.
+Some Linux distributions may already include Ceph packages.
 In that case, you can install cephadm directly.
 For example:

   In Ubuntu: